We provide a host of

 adjacent_skill_id

-The unique ID of the most similar adjacent Skill that the Employee has.
+The external ID of the most similar adjacent Skill that the Employee has.

 adjacency_score